How to style oversized t-shirts – these seven outfit formulas will help you perfectly elevate your favourite tees

 For daytime, go as oversized as you like with your t-shirt, rolling up the sleeves to exaggerate the effect, and team with the best wide-leg jeans or boyfriend jeans in mid to light washes (think stone blue through to white).

-5. How to style oversized t-shirts with trousers
+5. How to style oversized t-shirts with tailored trousers

 6. How to style oversized t-shirts with skirts

 Want to add a cooler edge to a pretty skirt?
 An oversized t-shirt grounds a skirt look, making them feel slightly more androgynous in the process.
 For the most flattering fit, make your skirt a high-waisted one.
-Anything with a low or drop waist will not only make tucking your t-shirt in tricky, but also means you lose definition around your middle.
-To make this look work you'll want the kind of oversized t-shirt that says you've sized up once or twice, rather than going for something overly baggy, it should feel gently relaxed.
+Anything with a low or dropped waist will not only make tucking your t-shirt in tricky, but also mean you lose definition around your middle.
+To make this look work, you'll want the kind of oversized t-shirt that says you've sized up once or twice, rather than going for something overly baggy; it should feel gently relaxed.

-This look is also ideal for what to wear in the heat, as you'll get greater airflow to your skin in an oversized t-shirt.
+This look is also ideal for hotter days, as you'll get greater airflow to your skin in an oversized t-shirt.
 Not sure what colour t-shirt to wear with a printed or colour-pop skirt?
-You can’t go wrong with a classic neutral such as the best white t-shirts or a basic, plain black design.
+You can’t go wrong with a classic neutral, such as white t-shirts or a basic, plain black design.

 7. How to style oversized t-shirts with trainers

-Fully embrace the sporty feel of an oversized t-shirt by teaming yours with trainers - all you need to do is pick a side.
+Fully embrace the sporty feel of an oversized t-shirt by teaming yours with your most comfortable trainers.
+All you need to do is pick a side.
 The fashion industry is currently divided into two teams when it comes to trainers: sleek and streamlined, or super chunky.
-The former works best with long trousers, while the latter works well with anything that finishes mid-calf or above, such as the best midi dresses

 Both styles of trainers are not only extremely practical, making hot-footing around town an all-around comfortable experience, but will keep your oversized t-shirt look feeling suitably relaxed.
 One of the easiest holiday outfit ideas for any destination, this is an outfit formula you'll turn to over and over again.